Canceling Everything Was the Easy Part

 Ron DeSantis and Donald Trump are political allies, but the Florida governor still wasted weeks playing a deadly game of chicken with the president.
 Neither man wanted to be the one to tell residents of the third-most-populous state to stay home.
-Doing so was DeSantis’s job all along, but he was still insisting earlier this week that he would only act if the president told him to.
-Never mind that Florida has a large elderly population; that the state’s case count had soared past 7,000; or that the White House’s medical experts had been trying to signal the governor to issue an order.
-Yesterday, after needlessly jeopardizing his own citizens, DeSantis finally made the choice that more than 30 other governors had made, in some cases, weeks before.
+Doing so was DeSantis’s job all along, but he was still insisting earlier this week that he would act only if the president told him to.
+Never mind that Florida has a large elderly population, that the state’s case count had soared past 7,000, or that the White House’s medical experts had been trying to signal the governor to issue an order.
+Yesterday, after needlessly jeopardizing his own citizens, DeSantis finally made the choice that more than 30 other governors had made, in some cases weeks before.

-He wasn’t the only holdout; Brian Kemp, the Republican governor of Georgia, belatedly issued his own order yesterday, insisting he had only just learned that “this virus is now transmitting before people see signs.”
-In hindsight, the length of time that he, DeSantis, and others dithered over the stay-at-home orders will look all the more reckless, because the decisions public officials—and especially governors—will have to make are only going to get harder.
-The choices these officials face will in some cases pit citizens against each other.
+He wasn’t the only holdout; Brian Kemp, the Republican governor of Georgia, belatedly issued his own order yesterday, insisting that he had only just learned that “this virus is now transmitting before people see signs.”
+In hindsight, the length of time that he, DeSantis, and others dithered over the stay-at-home orders will look all the more reckless because the decisions that public officials—and especially governors—will have to make are only going to get harder.
+The choices these officials face will in some cases pit citizens against one another.
 In many cases, there will be no correct answer, just choices among miserable options.

 Lawrence Gostin and Sarah Wetter: Why there’s no national lockdown

 Quick, decide: If 20 percent of a city’s police department is infected or quarantined because of the coronavirus, how should the remaining officers decide which problems to take on?
 Already, some police departments are closing buildings to the public.
 No more walk-ins.
-Others are focused on only providing essential services, such as investigating violent crimes, and leaving the investigation of non-violent or property crimes for another day.
+Others are focused on providing only essential services, such as investigating violent crimes, and are leaving the investigation of nonviolent or property crimes for another day.
 Houston Mayor Sylvester Turner, who on Monday begged criminals to “chill,” has been roundly mocked.
-“Until the coronavirus is resolved,” Turner said, “criminals take a break.
-Okay.
+“Until the coronavirus is resolved,” Turner said, “criminals take a break, okay.
 Stay home.
 Stay home and don’t commit any crimes.”
 But he was only saying out loud what mayors and police chiefs around the country know: that their ability to protect public safety may be substantially diminished.
-In a society that can no longer satisfy all public safety demands, where do you place a phone call about a marital argument that could escalate against the possibility that a police officer will be infected?
+In a society that can no longer satisfy all public-safety demands, where do you place a phone call about a marital argument that could escalate against the possibility that a police officer will be infected?
 Should a late-night dispatcher be left to determine which calls to ignore, or should someone higher up the chain—someone accountable to the public—establish a basic policy?

 Yascha Mounk: The extraordinary decisions facing Italian doctors

-Then, decide: Should schools even try to open anytime soon?
-As for schools and educational standards, one can only hope that the kids return to classrooms in the late summer or fall.
-But, the progression of the pandemic is still unpredictable.
+Then decide: Should schools even try to open anytime soon?
+As for schools and educational standards, one can only hope that kids return to classrooms in the late summer or fall.
+But the progression of the pandemic is still unpredictable.
 Even if New York City hits its peak later this month, the virus will keep spreading across the nation in waves and could well resurge in areas after seeming to subside.
-The United States has a high volume of cases unevenly distributed across a vast geographic area.
-Schools in many states begin in mid-August; many school and university facilities are being retrofitted for use as makeshift hospitals or for other pressing public needs; colleges and universities that have students from many states may be unwilling to open for fear that post-peak state students will mix with those from states still with strong community spread.
+The United States has a high volume of cases unevenly distributed across a huge geographic area.
+Schools in many states begin in mid-August; many school and university facilities are being retrofitted for use as makeshift hospitals or for other pressing public needs; colleges and universities that have students from many states may be unwilling to open for fear that students from post-peak states will mix with those from states still with strong community spread.
 If you were a principal or a superintendent or a university president, what would you do?

 On these and other ugly questions, recent experience suggests that the White House is unlikely to do anything more than provide broad guidance to states—and then leave the hard part to them.
 That’s no way to fight a 50-state disaster, but federalism is a convenient way for a president to let somebody else take the blame.

-Soon enough, the painful decisions that governors made to keep residents inside—and shut down major sectors of their economies—will seem obviously correct, especially as evidence mounts that social distancing is working to flatten the curve.
+Soon enough, the painful decisions that governors made to keep residents inside—and to shut down major sectors of their economies—will seem obviously correct, especially as evidence mounts that social distancing is working to flatten the curve.
 But that makes the curve longer and the need for people to stay inside all the more pressing as time goes on.

 Read: How the pandemic will end